Need help

 Emotional Intelligence (EI)

 Our students are supported to learn critical emotional management and interpersonal skills that are essential for future success and wellbeing.
-We have partnered with Melbourne’s Swinburne University to be the first in our region to implement a leading Emotional Intelligence program for students.
+We have partnered with Melbourne’s Swinburne University to be the first in our region to implement a leading Emotional Intelligence programme for students.

-Global Learning Programs
+Global Learning

 Diversity